Cookies & personal data

 eNPS (Employee Net Promoter Score)(eNPS)

-"After launching the recognition program, eNPS grew from 12 to 38 in one quarter."
+"After launching our recognition program, eNPS grew from 12 to 38 in one quarter."

 C